eisenzopf/redactomatic/README.md

 ## How it works

-Redactomatic is a multi-pass redaction tool with an optional anonymization function.
-The first redaction pass utilizes the Spacy 2 named entity recognition library.
-The Subsequent passes utilize regular expressions.
-The reason two passes are needed is that Spacy does not always match every entity that it needs to.
-The second pass usually catches what Spacy misses.
-However, we can't guarantee that it will catch every entity.
-Testing and validating the output for your data is highly recommended.
+Redactomatic is a multi-pass redaction tool with an optional anonymization function and reads in CSV files as input.
+When PII is detected, it is removed and replaced with an entity tag, like **[ORDINAL]**.
+If the *--anonymization* flag is added, Redactomatic will replace PII entity tags with randomized values.
+For example, **[PERSON]** might be replaced by the name John.
+This is useful when sharing datasets that need PII removed but also need some real world like value.
+The first redaction pass utilizes the Spacy 3 named entity recognition library.
+You have the option of using the large Spacy library if you add the *--large* command-line parameter, which will increase the number of correctly recognized PII entities, but will also take longer.
+After the Spacy NER pass, the subsequent passes utilize regular expressions.
+The reason multiple passes are needed is that machine learning libraries like Spacy are not reliable and cannot catch all PII.
+That is obviously not acceptable for financial services and other regulated industries.
+While large companies use this tool for mission critical applications, please test and validate the results before using it in production and report any anomalies to the authors.

 ### Redaction

-It currently assumes that each row in the input CSV file specified by *--inputfile* consists of a piece of text in the *--column* command line parameter.
+Redactomatic assumes that each row in the input CSV file specified by *--inputfile* consists of a piece of text in the *--column* command line parameter.
 It does not currently support other input formats like JSON.
 Only one column may be specifed at a time from the command line and no other columns will be reviewed other than the one that has been specified.
-The script writes a new CSV file specified by *--outputfile* command-line parameter.
+The script writes a new CSV file specified by the *--outputfile* command-line parameter.
 Other than the column that is redacted and specified by *--column*, the output CSV will be in the same format with the same information as the inputfile.
 As Redactomatic processes each row of an input CSV file, it replaces each recognized entity in the text with an entity type tag such as **[PHONE]**, **[ZIP]**, or **[CARDINAL**.

 ### Anonymization

 If the optional command-line *--anonymize* switch is included, Redactomatic will replace all entity type tags with a randomized value.
 Numerical entity tags are anonymized using a random number generator.
 Text based entity tags are replaced using a random value from a corresponding data file in the [data/](data/) directory of this distribution.
+There are quite a few different anonymization types, but not all PII entity types are supported.
+Please refer to the list of supported PII entities below.

+### Support for voice and text

+Redactomatic supports both transcribed voice and chat conversation types.
+This is especially important as most other tools do not properly support ordinals, cardinals, currency, and other numeric types that used spelled numbers.
+For example, *five nine six eight* might not be correctly recognized and redacted by some other tools.
+Redactomatic supports both numeric and spelled cardinals and ordinals and operates in either *text* or *voice* mode as specified by the *--modality* command-line parameter.

 ## Installation